hit-moodle/moodle-local_onlinejudge/README.md

 `git clone git://github.com/hit-moodle/moodle-local_onlinejudge.git onlinejudge`

-Installation & Upgrading
+Installation / Upgrading
 ========================

 *MOODLE_PATH means the root path of your moodle installation.*
+*Do NOT forget this bold step during upgrading.*

-On Linux
+In Linux
 --------

 1. If the directory `MOODLE_PATH/local/onlinejudge` exists, remove it.
 2. Make sure the directory name of this plugin is `onlinejudge`.
 If not, rename it.
 3. Put `onlinejudge` into `MOODLE_PATH/local/`
-4. run `MOODLE_PATH/local/onlinejudge/cli/install_assignment_type`. *Do NOT forget to do this during upgrading.*
+4. * run `MOODLE_PATH/local/onlinejudge/cli/install_assignment_type`. *
 5. Login your site as admin and access /admin/index.php.
 The plugins will be installed/upgraded.
-6. In shell, `sudo -u www-data php MOODLE_PATH/local/onlinejudge/cli/judged.php`. *Do NOT forget to do this during upgrading.*
+6. * In shell, `sudo -u www-data php MOODLE_PATH/local/onlinejudge/cli/judged.php`, to launch the judge daemon.*
-7. If you want to use sandbox judge engine, then
-   `cd MOODLE_PATH/local/onlinejudge/judge/sandbox/sand/ && make`
+7. If you would like to use sandbox judge engine, then `cd MOODLE_PATH/local/onlinejudge/judge/sandbox/sand/ && make`

-On Windows
+In Windows
 ----------

 1. If the folder `MOODLE_PATH\local\onlinejudge` exists, remove it.
-2. If the folder `MOODLE_PATH\mod\assignment\type\onlinejudge` exists, remove it.
-3. Make sure the folder name of this plugin is `onlinejudge`.
+2. Make sure the folder name of this plugin is `onlinejudge`.
 If not, rename it.
-4. Put `onlinejudge` into `MOODLE_PATH\local\`
+3. Put `onlinejudge` into `MOODLE_PATH\local\`
-5. Enter folder `MOODLE_PATH\local\onlinejudge\cli` and run `install_assignment_type.bat`. *Do NOT forget to do this during upgrading.*
+4. * Enter folder `MOODLE_PATH\local\onlinejudge\cli` and run `install_assignment_type.bat`. *
-6. Login your site as admin and access /admin/index.php.
+5. Login your site as admin and access /admin/index.php.
 The plugins will be installed/upgraded.
-7. In command prompt `php.exe MOODLE_PATH\local\onlinejudge\cli\judged.php -v`. *Do NOT forget to do this during upgrading.*
+6. * In command prompt, `php.exe MOODLE_PATH\local\onlinejudge\cli\judged.php -v`, to launch the judge daemon. *

 Usage
 =====